lucas-a-pelegrino/lucas-a-pelegrino/README.md

 ## Sup!

-With almost five years of experience with software development, I pride myself on all the achievements I’ve got throughout all these years.
-At first, I started as a PHP Developer but migrated to Ruby (Rails) and went on with Ruby for almost two years, in which I decided to focus on Javascript, using NodeJS and ReactJS as a Full Stack Engineer at ioasys.
-Mainly focused on the Backend side of things, given that is where I found a passion.
-I love to structure backend projects and APIs, always working hard to deliver code with the best quality and organization possible, thinking about patterns, coverage, and legibility.
-I believe this is essential for a product/project to be successful, along with great teamwork and management.
+With around five years of experience with software development, I pride myself on all the achievements I've got throughout all these years.
+At first, I started as a PHP Developer but migrated to Ruby (Rails) and went on with Ruby for almost two years.
+To which I decided to focus on Javascript, using NodeJS and ReactJS as a Full Stack Engineer (backend focused) at ioasys.
+I am passionate about writing well structured, highly scalable code, thinking of the best solutions and patterns to keep things organized.
+I believe this is essential for a project to be successful, combined with great teamwork and management.

-I also have a lot of interest for DevOps, so I am currently studying for AWS DevOps and Solutions Architect certifications.
+I also have a lot of interest in DevOps and have been improving my skills in that area.

 ## What am I doing recently?